SiMa-ai/models/README.md

 Intel's OpenVINO model zoo offers a helper tool `omz_downloader` to download the pretrained models to local system.
 This comes as part of `openvino-dev` package installable via pip command.
 Follow instructions in [OpenVINO installation guide](https://docs.openvino.ai/2023.2/omz_tools_downloader.html) to install `omz_downloader` and download pretrained OpenVINO models.
+In cases where the original pretrained model is in `*.pth` format, it is essential to convert to `*.onnx` format using
+`omz_converter` tool or other PyTorch to ONNX converter tools.

 # Model Calibration/Compilation #